dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/mfa.md

 ## Configuration

-You may have one of the three MFA methods configured per user.
+You can only have one of the three MFA methods configured per user.
 These are enabled at the user level, not the account level.

 1. Navigate to the **Account settings** and under **Your profile** click on **Password & Security**.
 Click **Enroll** next to the preferred method.